Skip to main content

 Some examples:

-If Python can run it and return a value, it's an expression.
+If Python can run the statement and return a value, it’s considered an expression.

 Arithmetic in Data Analysis